CRIB196/react-coder-project/README.md

 - Still in process, is part of an online couse assigmeent.
 Is probable that after course is finished, we will be updating the project and making further changes.

 ### Testing:

--Have not been done yet, but the aim is to develop test for basic coverage with Jest and React Testing Library in next improvents.
+* Have not been done yet, but the aim is to develop test for basic coverage with Jest and React Testing Library in next improvents.
 To be done.

 &nbsp;